 It's inevitable that at some point in your travels you'll find yourself feeling homesick.
-It happens to everybody who travels at some point, and can be extremely debilitating.
-There's not much you can do to prevent it happening and you'll find it sneaks up on you when you least expect it -- maybe a restaurant reminds you of your mom's home cooking, or a photo of your friends at a party without you pops up your Facebook feed -- whatever it is, it can leave you feeling depressed for days.
+It happens to everybody who travels at some point and can be extremely debilitating.
+There's not much you can do to prevent it from happening and you'll find it sneaks up on you when you least expect it—maybe a restaurant reminds you of your mom's home cooking, or a photo of your friends at a party without you pops up your Facebook feed—whatever it is, it can leave you feeling depressed for days.

-Here are my biggest tips and advice for conquering homesickness and getting back into your happy place on the road.
+Here are some tips and advice for conquering homesickness and getting back into your happy place on the road.

-If I find myself longing to fly back home, I allow myself to wallow in self-pity for several days.
-A lot of homesickness, for me, has to do with culture shock and not feeling comfortable in an unfamiliar situation.
-I aim to deal with this by treating and rewarding myself as much as I can.
+If you find yourself longing to fly back home, you can wallow in self-pity for several days.
+A lot of homesickness might have to do with culture shock and not feeling comfortable in an unfamiliar situation.
+You can combat this by treating and rewarding yourself as much as you can.

-I'll book a private room in a hostel, with air conditioning, fast Wi-Fi and a hot shower.
-I'll buy huge chocolate bars, download some of my favorite TV shows, and spend the day in bed feeling sorry for myself.
-I'll go for a massage or a spa day, get a haircut, or read a book in a park.
-I'll Skype with friends and family back home and let them know I miss them.
+One of the ways to do this is to book a private room in a hostel, with air conditioning, fast Wi-Fi, and a hot shower.
+You can buy huge chocolate bars, download some of your favorite TV shows, and spend the day in bed feeling sorry for yourself.
+You can also go for a massage or a spa day, get a haircut, or read a book in a park.
+Another way to help is to Skype with friends and family back home and let them know you miss them.

 If you're staying in a hostel, you'll most likely find that the staff there run tours for the guests, and if that's the case, that's one of the best options for homesick travelers.
 Not only will you not have to spend hours researching the best option for you, but you'll find it easier to make friends when you're traveling with people who are staying in the same accommodation as you.